 InMotion Hosting is one of the largest independent web hosting companies in the world.
-They’ve been around since 2001, and have tried to develop a brand around being the “nerd’s choice” that businesses also love.
+They’ve been around since 2001 (they are actually celebrating their 20th anniversary this year), and have developed a brand around being a transparent, reliable web hosting service for businesses and organizations.

-InMotion Hosting positions themselves as one of the few large, stable hosting companies that is not owned by Endurance International – a holding corporation for many well-known hosting brands (including a few that I use for sites like HostGator, Bluehost, and iPage) that has the breadth, resources, and expertise to serve websites for businesses, organizations, and long-term projects.
+InMotion Hosting positions itself as one of the few large, stable hosting companies that is not owned by one of the 3 large web services holding companies (ie, GoDaddy, Endurance, and Web.com) that also has the breadth, resources, and expertise to serve websites for businesses, organizations, and long-term projects.

 No hosting company is perfect.
 And I’ve always maintained that there is no such thing as a “best” hosting company – it all depends on your goals and preferences.